-- 245 deviation compared to experimental values.
+- The porosity level (and hence the equivalent induction factor) affects the wake deviation: cases with a lower porosity level (higher induction factor) present a higher wake deviation. - In Macrì et al. (2018), present authors made some comparisons between similar experimental results and wake deviation empirical models.
+The trends were similar but the models systematically overestimated the wake deviation compared to experimental values.
 Comparison is also very sensitive to the wake center definition used (not shown here but mentioned in Coudou et al. (2018)).
-Indeed, there are several wake center tracking methods and their extrapolation to skewed wakes is still under discussion.
-Looking at the presented results more in detail, some specific discrepancies can be stressed.
-Indeed, the HIT1 P2 configuration presents a higher deviation than the other ones with the same porosity level P2, without any straightforward physical ground.
-This can be mostly attributed to the sensitivity of the the center tracking method - as discussed in Macrì (2020).
-Moreover, the ABL P2 configuration presents a discrepancy between its trend (especially at $\gamma = 20^{\circ}$) and the other results at the same porosity level.
+Indeed, there are several wake center tracking methods and their extrapolation to skewed wakes is still under discussion. - 220 Some specific discrepancies can be stressed: - The HIT1 P2 configuration presents a higher deviation than the other ones with the same porosity level, without any straightforward physical grounds. - The ABL P2 configuration presents a discrepancy between its trend (especially at $\gamma = 20^{\circ}$) and the other results at the same porosity level.
 This is because the flow inhomogeneity together with the higher level of ambient turbulence make the velocity deficit generated by the higher porosity disc rather small and unsuitable to properly track the wake center.
-For these reasons, the ABL P2 configuration will not be discussed further.
-It is important to stress that the discrepancies that can be seen between the cases HIT2b P1 and HIT2c P1 and the rest of the cases are not unusual in experimental measurements (Aubrun et al. (2019)) and may be due to a minor variation in the performances of one of the experimental measurement systems while changing the set-up.
+For these reasons, the ABL P2 configuration will not be discussed further. - The discrepancies that can be seen for the cases HIT2b P1 and HIT2c P1 are not unusual in experimental measurements (Aubrun et al. (2019)) and may be due to a minor variation in the performances of one of the experimental measurement systems while changing the set-up.

-4.2 Downstream WT thrust coefficient variation
+230 4.2 Downstream WT thrust coefficient variation